ramgopalcheedu/challenges/front-end/challenge-2/README.md

 - Themes
 - Animation

-If you already know how, or feel like challenging yourself further, please use CSS in JS with[styled-components](https://www.styled-components.com/docs/basics).
+If you already know how, or feel like challenging yourself further, please use CSS in JS with [styled-components](https://www.styled-components.com/docs/basics).

 Good luck!